Low Lunge Pose

 Low Lunge Pose: Step-by-Step Instructions

-The Low Lunge Pose, or Anjaneyasana, is excellent for opening the chest and stretching out the thighs and groins.
-It often appears in the Sun Salutation sequence of poses.
+The Low Lunge Pose, or Anjaneyasana, is excellent for opening the chest and stretching the thighs and groins.
+It frequently appears in the Sun Salutation sequence of poses and remains one of the most widely practiced foundational lunges in modern yoga.

 Low lunge yoga pose